 in your athletes

 Skills have many characteristics that can change in different situations, which makes classifying them difficult.
-Accepting that skills cannot be neatly labeled, we place them on a continuum
+Accepting that skills cannot be neatly labelled, we place them on a continuum.

 - Quickness Training